biarms/test-build/README.md

    - linux/arm/v7
    - linux/arm/v6
 ```
-Be caution to the order: arm/v7 is before arm/v6
+Be caution to the order: arm/v7 is before arm/v6 (don't do that in the real world)

 If I run the `docker run --rm biarms/test-build:0.0.1` command on my odroid, I get: